SPG1558/SPG1558/README.md

 - 🔭 I’m currently working on AutoFollow, an automated python script for spectating specific players in a game called Hyper Dash.
 - 🌱 I’m currently learning Python and doing a BTEC Level 3 Extended National Diploma Computing Course.
 - 📫 How to reach me: Discord: spgabe1558 or Email: (Will make a professional email soon)
+- 🌍 My timezone is Greenwich Mean Time
+- 📌 I live in the United Kingdom
+- 🗣️ I speak Romanian and English

 ## Rookie Skills
 - ⚙ C# & Python